omnt/OpenMobileNetworkToolkit/README.md

 #  OpenMobileNetworkToolkit

-OMNT provides tooling to researchers and developers of mobile communication networks like 3GPP 4/5G.
+OMNT provides tooling to researchers and developers of mobile communication networks like 3GPP 2/3/4/5G.

-  * Collect and send metrics like RSSI, RSRQ, RSRP, GNSS position, Cell ID, PLNM and much more
+The main objective of OMNT is the collection of measurement data on the mobile network like RSSI, RSRQ, RSRP, GNSS position, Cell ID, PLNM and much more.
-  * Run Iperf3 server / client for bandwidth, latency and jitter evaluation
-  * Store data locally and / or send it to an InfluxDB 2.x server
+On top of those passive measurements on the radio environment and network parameters, OMNT can also run a Iperf3 server / client for bandwidth, latency and jitter evaluation as well as round-trip-time and jitter evaluation via ICMP (Ping).
+Measurement data can be stored locally and / or send to an InfluxDB 2.x server.
-  * Configure carrier settings for test and production networks
+Measurement results can be visualized e.g. via provided Graphana Dashboards or be further processed e.g. with python.
+Besides its measurement capabilities OMNT provides a deep insight in the state of the phone e.g. software versions, connectivity states, SIM card content and much more.
+Network related Carrier Settings can be configured (if the app is granted the corresponding privileges).
-  * Provide access to different "secret" settings in Android phones
+Also OMNT provides access to different "secret" settings in Android phones.

-  * Operate with user, root or carrier privileges (different features are limited depending on the permissions)
+The current state of the app can be described as "research software", it fits our needs but does not aim to be complete or bug free.
+Use the app at your own risk.
+If you find it useful for your research please cite the app in publications.

+# Why use this app

+  * As apps like OMNT can can access a lot of private information it is important for users to be able to make sure that those data is not send somewhere else.
+  * The app builds on top of official APIs so it should be stable across devices and android version.
+  * The app does not need root privileges and can run on unmodified phones.
+  * The app is developed with researches in mind an provides multiple options to export the data in a way that it can be further analyzed.
+  * No advertisements or other annoying anti-features

+# Motivation

+Our motivation to start the development of OMNT was to the need to modify carrier settings on Android UEs to integrated them with our testbeds.
+Later on we where in need to provides measurements on our testbed deployments for which we had no satisfying tooling at that point in time.
+Since at least a year we used the app to collect measurement for research projects and extended the app with different functions we needed in the projects.

 ## Permissions